ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 Authentication
 ==============

-If your Ansible controller is not in the AWS, authentication with is handled by either specifying your access and secret key as ENV variables or inventory plugin arguments.
+If your Ansible controller is not in AWS, authentication is handled by either specifying your access and secret key as ENV variables or inventory plugin arguments.

 For environment variables: